The leaves will soon begin turning in Virginia’s Blue Ridge. Indeed, peak fall foliage color is on its way!

 BONUS - Virginia State Parks

 For a great collection of trails that feature fall colors, check out the Virginia State Parks in Virginia's Blue Ridge.
-Smith Mountain Lake State Park, Fairy Stone State Park, Claytor Lake State Park, and the new Natural Bridge State Park are all located within the region and offer a variety of opportunities for leisurely hiking through the woods.
+Smith Mountain Lake State Park, Fairy Stone State Park, Douthat State Park, Claytor Lake State Park, and Natural Bridge State Park are all located within the region and offer a variety of opportunities for leisurely hiking through the woods.